The Hyundai Tucson vs. The Honda CR-V

 Technology

-While both models earn IIHS Top Safety Pick ratings, only the Tucson scored the highest possible Top Safety Pick+.
+While both models earn IIHS Top Safety Pick ratings, only the Hyundai Tucson scored the highest possible Top Safety Pick+.

-Test-Drive the 2022 Hyundai Tucson near Fairview and McKean
+Test-Drive the 2023 Hyundai Tucson near Fairview and McKean